TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/metrics-chart-shows-no-data.md

 # <-- metrics-chart-shows-no-data -->

-## My chart shows no data

 Sometimes the charts in metrics explorer might show no data after selecting correct resources and metrics.
+This can be caused by one of the reasons listed below.

 ### **Microsoft.Insights resource provider isn't registered for your subscription**